HappyMaxxx/Med-My-English-Dictionary/README.md

 - 🎯 **Practice Mode** – Interactive exercises for vocabulary retention.
 - 📊 **SitePulse** – Administrators can view detailed site statistics, including hourly and monthly visits.
 - ⚡ **Asynchronous Tasks** – Celery + Redis for background processing.
+- 🤖 **Telegram Bot** – A handy way to add new words anytime and anywhere.
 - 🔗 **Real-Time Messaging** – WebSocket for instant updates of messages and notifications.
 - 🐳 **Dockerized Setup** – Easy installation and consistent environment.